If you haven’t tried natural wine yet, then consider this a (minimal) intervention.

 Next Door Records | Shepherd’s Bush

-A hip West London hangout for people whose spirit animal is a Nokia 3310.
-They do a roaring trade in the holy trinity of Good Stuff: coffee, vinyl, and natural wines.
+A hip West London hangout that does a roaring trade in the holy trinity of Good Stuff: coffee, vinyl, and natural wines.
 Swing by in the day to pick up a record or a bottle of something nice, stay in the evening to lap up the guest DJs, live gigs and candlelit wine-swilling.
 Keep an eye out for their supperclub takeovers, and events like quiz night where a bottle of pet nat is only the second place prize…

 Newcomer Wines | Hackney